MASCI, MUST, and Michigan Building Trades hold Open House to give hands-on opportunity to educators

 “MASCI is excited to raise awareness and help educators learn everything they can about the great opportunities for registered apprenticeships in good-paying construction and advanced manufacturing jobs,” said Lee Graham, Chairman of the Michigan Apprenticeship Steering Committee (MASCI).
 “All of us in Michigan know we have roads and bridges to build and repair, power plants and clean energy installations to construct, high-tech factories coming online, and schools across Michigan to build.
 This is a great opportunity to empower educators to more effectively introduce students to these careers, show the value of these Registered Apprenticeships, and encourage others to explore educational and career opportunities in a fast-growing, in-demand sector of our economy.”

-“Events like this open house, and the MASCI conference in December, work to bring together advocates for Registered Apprenticeship and offer even more opportunities to the next generation.”
+“Events like this open house and the MASCI meeting and Apprentice of the Year Award ceremony in December work to bring together advocates for Registered Apprenticeship and offer even more opportunities to the next generation.”

 “I am the applied tech pathway director and counselor, so going to something like this is how I’m going to be able to give information to my students who are coming into my pathway,” said Jenny Spoerl, counselor at Anchor Bay High School.
 “Today was super informative.
 I was surprised by how much money they’re making right out of the gate, and without having to pay for school.
 And the hands-on aspect was the cherry on top!”